-We are interested in modeling the behavior of random sums over time.
-Such models are particularly useful in insurance and finance, to describe the behavior of total losses (like operational losses) over time, and to correctly estimate tail-related risk indicators.
-To this end, we formulate a generalized additive Markov-switching compound process combining Poisson and Generalized Pareto distributions.
-This flexible model takes into account two important features: on the one hand, we follow the idea of generalized additive models for location, scale and shape (GAMLSS), and thereby allow all parameters of the considered distributions to depend on economic covariates.
-On the other hand, we allow this dependence to vary over time, via a hidden state variable.
-A simulation study indicates that, even in the case of a short time series, the model is easily and well estimated with a standard maximum likelihood procedure.
-Relying on this approach, we analyze a dataset of 817 losses resulting from frauds in the Italian bank UniCredit.
+This paper is concerned with modeling the behavior of random sums over time.
+Such models are particularly useful to describe the dynamics of operational losses, and to correctly estimate tail-related risk indicators.
+However, time-varying dependence structures make it a difficult task.
+To tackle these issues, we formulate a new Markovswitching generalized additive compound process combining Poisson and generalized Pareto distributions.
+This flexible model takes into account two important features: on the one hand, we allow all parameters of the compound loss distribution to depend on economic covariates in a flexible way.
+On the other hand, we allow this dependence to vary over time, via a hidden state process.
+A simulation study indicates that, even in the case of a short time series, this model is easily and well estimated with a standard maximum likelihood procedure.
+Relying on this approach, we analyze a novel dataset of 819 losses resulting from frauds at the Italian bank UniCredit.
 We show that our model improves the estimation of the total loss distribution over time, compared to standard alternatives.
-In particular, this model provides estimations of the 99.9% quantile that are never exceeded by the historical total losses.
+In particular, this model provides estimations of the 99.9% quantile that are never exceeded by the historical total losses, a feature particularly desirable for banking regulators.